Ira-Project/lastword/Product v2/__Outline.md

 ### Actions

-- [ ] Talk to Dipaq and Abu and get UI feedback
+- [x] Talk to Abu and get UI feedback ✅ 2024-05-02
+- [ ] Perform a UI evaluation using Norman Nielsen's heuristics
 - [ ] UI mockups for test view
 - [ ] UI mockups for teacher dashboard
 - [ ] Update UI to compute all questions at once